Mmaz1988/xle-glueworkbench-interface/README.md

 *Given the requirements are met

+# Licence information

+XLE+Glue is distributed under the terms of the GNU General Public License version 3 (http://www.gnu.org/licenses/).

 # Relevant content

+- `gpl-3.0.txt`:
+A copy of GNU GPL 3 licence
 - `Manual_for_XLE_Glue_system.pdf`:
 A detailed description of the system expanding on this README
 - `src/glue.tcl`: